bgplab/bgplab/docs/basic/0-frrouting.md

   342 root      0:00 grep frr
 ```

+## Start the BGP Routing Daemon

 The list of FRRouting daemons you want to enable is stored in the `/etc/frr/daemons` file.
-To enable the FRRouting BGP daemon, you have to:
+If you have to enable the FRRouting BGP daemon in FRRouting virtual machines:

 * Add the `bgpd=yes` line to the `/etc/frr/daemons` file[^FRMD].
 * Restart FRRouting with the `sudo systemctl restart frr.service` command (see also: [using sudo](#sudo))

 [^FRMD]: See [Configuring FRRouting](https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-41/Layer-3/Configuring-FRRouting/) Cumulus Linux documentation for more details.

+You cannot change the FRR daemons in FRR containers.
+Restarting FRR would kill the container. _netlab_ takes care of that and enables all the daemons necessary to complete the lab exercises.

 !!! warning
-    * You cannot change the FRR daemons in FRR containers.
-Restarting FRR would kill the container. _netlab_ takes care of that and enables all the daemons necessary to complete the lab exercises.
     * Restarting FRR daemons wipes out the current (running) configuration.
 If you want to retain it, save it to the startup configuration with the _vtysh_ **write** command.
     * The **write** command saves the running configuration (that you can inspect with **show running-config**) into the `/etc/frr/frr.conf` file.
-However, the **show startup-config**[^CLSC] does not display the content of that file.
+However, the **show startup-config** might not display the content of that file.
 Exit _vtysh_ and use the **more /etc/frr/frr.conf** command[^MNS] to inspect it.

-[^CLSC]: At least on Cumulus Linux 4.4 used in the BGP labs

 [^MNS]: You [might](#sudo) have to prefix it with **sudo**